GriffithUniLibrary/digital-tools-modular/content/2-discovery-capture.md

 - **Microsoft Lens** ([Android](https://play.google.com/store/apps/details?id=com.microsoft.office.officelens&hl=en_AU&gl=US) and [iOS](https://apps.apple.com/au/app/microsoft-office-lens-pdf-scan/id975925059)): Microsoft's scanner tool.
 Also scans documents and saves as images or PDF.
 Can annotate scans with text.
 Requires Microsoft 365 subscription to save to OneDrive.

-**SwiftScan** ([Android](https://play.google.com/store/apps/details?id=net.doo.snap&hl=en_AU&gl=US) and [iOS](https://apps.apple.com/us/app/swiftscan-document-scanner/id834854351)): Connects with several cloud services.
+- **SwiftScan** ([Android](https://play.google.com/store/apps/details?id=net.doo.snap&hl=en_AU&gl=US) and [iOS](https://apps.apple.com/us/app/swiftscan-document-scanner/id834854351)): Connects with several cloud services.
 Requires monthly subscription.

-**Apple Notes**: The Notes app on iPhone scans multi-page documents as PDFs.
+- **Apple Notes**: The Notes app on iPhone scans multi-page documents as PDFs.
 An excellent free option if you have an iPhone.

 {% endcapture %}
 {% include card.html header="<i class='fas fa-file-pdf'></i> PDF and document scanners" text=scanners %}

 {% capture bestscanner %}
-**Our recommendation: Office Lens**
+**Our recommendation: Microsoft Lens**

-Adobe Scan is more polished and has more features, but you are more likely to have a Microsoft 365 subscription, so go for the one that won't cost you more money.
+Adobe Scan is more polished and has more features, but you are more likely to have a Microsoft 365 subscription, so go for the one that won't cost you money.
+If you happen to have a Creative Cloud subscription, then go for the Adobe option.

 {% endcapture %}